-Schedule 7.
+Schedule 12.
 Milford Dynamic Fund

-The Milford Dynamic Fund's objective is to provide capital growth after management and administration charges but before tax and before the performance fee, by out-performing the relevant share market index over the minimum recommended investment timeframe.
+The Milford Dynamic Fund's objective is to provide capital growth after the base fund fee but before tax and before the performance fee, by out-performing the relevant share market index over the minimum recommended investment timeframe.

-It primarily invests in small to mid cap Australasian equities.
+It primarily invests in small to mid-cap Australasian equities.